lambrechtslab/CREDENToR/README.md

 - `-p` _\<thread_num\>_ Assign thread number.
 A Julia parameter that should be put between `julia` and `redentor.jl`.
 Optional (default=1).

 ### Output
-`RAT_info.tsv`, `RAT_readcount.tsv`, and `RAT_RPKM.tsv` are the information, read count, and read per kilobase of transcript, per million mapped reads (RPKM) file of all detected CTs, respectively.
-For the CT gene structure, please see `work/StringTieMerged.gtf`.
+`RAT_info.tsv`, `RAT_readcount.tsv`, and `RAT_RPKM.tsv` are the information, read count, and read per kilobase of transcript, per million mapped reads (RPKM) file of all detected cryptic transcripts, respectively.
+For the exon structure of cryptic transcripts, please see `work/StringTieMerged.gtf`.

 ### Tips
 - When the pipeline is interrupted and rerun in the same folder, the previously finished steps will be skipped.